bogdan-prisecaru/bp-i18n/README.md

 # bp-i18n
-An internationalization kit with Nodemailer
+An internationalization kit with Nodemailer for testing